FreeStab/front-end-switcher/README.md

 # Frontend Framework Syntax Comparator

 A modern web application built with Vue 3 and Vite that allows developers to compare syntax across multiple frontend frameworks side by side.
-Inspired by [component-party.dev](https://component-party.dev/).

 ## 🚀 Features